taotriad/BabySomnia/Good_Night_hints.md

 # Good Night: Hints and details to look out for

 The music video resumes the story immediately after Chase Me.

-The cloaks worn in the final scene were later released as an official fan outfit along with the light stick.
+*Note*: The cloaks worn in the final scene were later released as an official fan outfit along with the light stick.
+*Note*: The hand grabbing the book is Dami's hand.

 Cast:
 Paranormal investigator (Jo Dong Hyuk)